 We also stock a range of Teak Care Products for cleaning, restoring and maintaining your teak furniture, from a Teak Protector that will preserve the honey-gold colour of natural teak, to a Teak Patinizer which will bring about that natural, weathered look more evenly and quickly.

-Furthermore, as manufacturers, we are able to create any finish the customer specifies, e.g. lacquered, antiqued, distressed, etc. – simply let us know your requirements and we’ll always do our best to accommodate.
+Furthermore, as manufacturers, we can create any finish the customer specifies, e.g. lacquered, antiqued, distressed, etc. – simply let us know your requirements and we’ll always do our best to accommodate.
 Please note that bespoke items will take 8-10 weeks for delivery.

 The mortise and tenon joint has been used by woodworkers around the world for thousands of years.
 Simple and strong, the mortise and tenon comprises the mortise hole and the tenon tongue.
-Where required, all of our furniture is constructed in this time-honoured fashion of tight-fitting mortise and tenon joints with teak dowels, ensuring robust, wobble-free furniture equally at home in your garden or the high traffic areas of parks and luxury hotels.
+Where required, all our furniture is constructed in this time-honoured fashion of tight-fitting mortise and tenon joints with teak dowels and weatherproof glues, ensuring robust, wobble-free furniture equally at home in your garden or the high traffic areas of parks and luxury hotels.

 A selection of our furniture is handmade, such as our rose arbour seat and Chiswick benches.
 These items of furniture are extremely intricate and are therefore handmade by our expert craftspeople rather than machine-jointed.

 The rest of our furniture is machine-cut and then machine-jointed for a superior, tight-fitting construction.
 Every single piece of furniture is then meticulously finished by hand and thoroughly checked for quality before delivery to you.

 We maintain extremely high standards for quality and an exceptional level of attention to detail at every step of the way, from design to delivery, to bring you beautiful furniture that is robust, hardwearing and long-lasting.